 A bushfire score that silently treats missing data as safety is worse than no score, so every component of ours reports whether it was measured or not assessed:

-- The NT publishes no bushfire-prone overlay we can query, so NT scores rely on the vegetation and slope signals and say so, rather than pretending the overlay was checked.
-Queensland's official layer is a 2017-vintage dataset, and the response names the layer and its vintage so you know exactly what was consulted.
+• The NT publishes no bushfire-prone overlay we can query, so NT scores rely on the vegetation and slope signals and say so, rather than pretending the overlay was checked.
+Queensland's official layer is a 2017-vintage dataset.

 Which option should you use?